owntone/owntone-server/README.md

 tvOS 10.2) then you can do that through the web interface: Select the device and then enter the PIN that the Apple TV displays.

+If your speaker is silent when you start playback, and there is no obvious error message in the log, you can try disabling ipv6 in the config.
+Some speakers announce that they support ipv6, but in fact don't (at least not with forked- daapd).

 ## Chromecast